 Rather, it’s a lifestyle change.

-10 Steps to a Healthier You With a Lifestyle Change
+How to stick to a diet? – 10 Steps to a Healthier You With a Lifestyle Change

 The answer to sustained, healthy weight loss and weight maintenance is a lifestyle change.
 This means you will no longer diet harder, but will make smarter choices in all the factors that directly impact your health and goals.

 Doing so is a simple way to create a “diet” you will want to stick with for months and years to come.
 This stands in stark contrast to the quick fix cleanses or fad diets most chronic dieters turn to in desperation for a solution.

 Here are 10 steps you can take to make a positive change and diet smarter right now:

 Consume a Wide Variety of Foods

 Choose foods rich in lean protein, complex carbohydrates, and good fats to feed your body and eliminate cravings.
 This creates a diet rich in nutrients that keeps your body healthy from a long-term perspective.

 Saturated fat from animal sources and trans fats from highly processed, fried foods can cause major health issues.
 Eliminate them when possible or at the very least, decrease your intake dramatically.

 You’re supposed to get at least five servings of fruits and vegetables each day.
 However, the more the better, especially when it comes to consuming a variety of veggies!

 By consuming small meals every 3 to 4 hours, you can minimise overeating and keep hunger at bay.